Stuycs-K/final-project-10-somadders-zhangc/WORKLOG.md

 - Complete the pause mechanism using a new internal clock, replacing the old clock (frameRate).
 Pausing should pause all spawning now.
 - Modify and complete visitStation() and drawLine() to make the train curve in 45 degree angles like the original game.
 Also redrew the lines to reflect these changes.

+### 6/7/2023

+- Found bug where the train would move in an unexpected path and sometimes get stuck.
+Worked on debugging it, but ended up not fixing it.

+### 6/8/2023

+- Fixed the bug described in the previous entry.
+I ended up modifying the removeStation() method to change visitFlag's truth value depending on where the train was.
+- Modified/shortened a section of visitStation's code because it was unnecessary.

 ### date y

 info